 - any other relevant information that Revenue need to assess their application.

-To be registered as a 'qualifying contractor' for HTB, contractors must submit a completed HTB1 form through MyEnquiries in ROS.
-This should be submitted using the MyEnquiries category 'Help To Buy Scheme - Contractor Approval'.
+To be registered as a 'qualifying contractor' for HTB, contractors must submit a completed HTB1 form.
+The form is submitted through MyEnquiries in ROS.
+To do this:

 - click 'Add new enquiry'

 - select 'Help to Buy scheme' from the drop down options available under 'My Enquiry relates to'